 Cross revealed: Good Friday to emphasize Jesus bearing the Cross on that day

-In covering the cross and other religious images during the height of Lent, attention is centered on the Passion and death of Christ.
+Why: In covering the religious images during the height of Lent, all attention is centered on the Passion and death of Christ.
 This is why the only images NOT to be covered are the Stations of the Cross.

 What do we have in our home that distracts us from focusing on Lent?